 The City of Shorewood boundary is within the Minnehaha Creek Watershed District (MCWD) and the Riley-Purgatory Creek Watershed District (RPCWD).
 The watershed districts regulate projects within their boundaries and require permits for completion.
 The goal of the watershed districts is to enhance the water quality of the water resources within the watersheds while at the same time controlling flooding.
 The organizations participate in watershed management with a proactive approach on issues pertaining to water resources, public information and education, regulation of land use, regulation of the use of water bodies and their beds, and capital improvement projects.

-The City is included in a group of communities that are federally required to obtain a Municipal Separate Storm Sewer System (MS4) permit for managing non-point source storm water.
-Non-point source storm water is generally the overland flow of storm water that does not originate from a single pipe, otherwise know as point-source storm water.
+The City is included in a group of communities that are federally required to obtain a Municipal Separate Storm Sewer System (MS4) permit for managing non-point source stormwater.
+Non-point source stormwater is generally the overland flow of stormwater that does not originate from a single pipe, also known as point-source stormwater.

 - Public Education and Outreach

 - Post Construction Runoff Control

 - Pollution Prevention/Good Housekeeping